djipco/webmidi/examples/p5.js/README.md

 # Using WebMidi.js with p5.js

-A collection of examples to use WebMidi.js inside the p5.js frameowrk.
+A collection of examples to use WebMidi.js inside the p5.js framework.

 ## Examples